Ways To Remove Odor From An AC Unit

 Summers in Florida are something that you can’t take lightly.
 With temperatures soaring up to 95°F, air conditioners are the best escape to cool and comfortable summers.
 However, when you turn on your AC after a long time, do you start getting a strange odor?
 If yes, there might be chances of a mold build-up inside your AC unit or the ductwork.

 In worse cases, there can be small animals like rodents that are stuck and dead inside.
 The foul odor of mold, mildew, or decaying animal carcass can be a severe health hazard.
-In such situations, you must look out for AC Companies in Jacksonville, FL.
+In such situations, you must look out for an HVAC Contractor in Lakeside.

 Nevertheless, here are some simple troubleshooting ways to remove odor from your AC :